 Wind: Northwest-westerly winds prevailed in the sea area and around the island last week.

-Temperatures: The temperature anomalies were near normal for the country driven by the warm SST's.
+Temperatures: The temperature anomalies were above normal for the Western, Sabaragamuwa provinces and some parts of the Southern, Central, Uva, and North Western provinces of the country driven by the warm SST's.

 Predictions